 Best Paint Protection Film For Car

 Paint protection film (PPF) keeps your paint fresh and prevents chip damage.
-Discover other benefits and average costs of installing PPF.
+Find the lowest prices happening now.

 Paint protection film (PPF) is a thin polymer that creates a transparent layer over your vehicle, acting as a shield for the paint.
 It is intended to protect against a number of threats, such as UV exposure, hard water deposits and even acid rain.
 It also stops oxidation and prevents general surface scratches if something drags along your vehicle.
 Because it is a thin coat, there is no visual indicator your vehicle has PPF.
 PPFs have multiple names, including: